Teresa de Ahumada: Early life

 Teresa de Cepeda y Fuentes was born in Quito, 25 October 1566.
 Her father was Lorenzo de Cepeda y Ahumada and her mother was Juana de Fuentes y Espinosa.
 In Lorenzo's will, he determined that the family name of his daughter was to be: "Teresa de Ahumada".
-She was often referred to by a nickname, "Teresita", alluding to her aunt Saint Teresa de Jesus.
+She was often referred to by a nickname, "Teresita" ("little Teresa"), alluding to her aunt Teresa de Jesus.
 Teresa de Ahumada's childhood was marked by the death of her mother on 14 November 1567, a year after the girl's birth.
 During her first nine years, Teresa de Ahumada lived in Quito.
 For this reason, to differentiate her from her aunt, she was sometimes called "Teresa la Quiteña".

 Lorenzo, Teresa de Ahumada's father, had arrived in Peru with the Vaca de Castro expedition in 1540.
 Nine years later, he would arrive at the Real Audiencia of Quito, and on 1 January 1550, Lorenzo was named councilor of the town council and also treasurer of the Royal Treasury.
 As an official, he held the positions of lieutenant governor and captain-general.
 He also served as ordinary mayor of the city.

 Lorenzo and Juana were married on May 18, 1556.
 Juana was born in Trujillo, Perú.
 Juana's parents were Francisco Antonio de Fuentes y Guzmán and Bárbola Espinosa.
 Juana's mother was born of an illegitimate union of Licenciado Gaspar de Espinosa, judge of Santo Domingo and first governor of Panama, with an indigenous woman.
 Juana, however, was part of the high society of Lima and married at the age of 18.

 During his stay in Quito, Lorenzo was Judge of Residence of Adelantado Juan de Salinas and Fiscal Visitor of Loja, Cuenca and Zamora.
 He also formed part of the High Court of these three cities.
 It is important to remember that within his functions, in 1565, he prohibited the servitude of the indigenous people.
 He was also successful in his business, which helped the foundations that Teresa de Jesús made in Ávila.
 As for his brothers, he had six in total, of whom three died young.
 His brother Pedro maintained very close contact with the Convent of San José in Ávila and continually sent financial help to build the convent started by their sister, Teresa de Jesus.